 There are few, if any, areas of life that don’t benefit from good communication.
 It’s fundamental on so many levels and we only have to look at social media to know how big a role it plays in our lives.

 It is equally vital that you and your sales manager maintain excellent communication with your team and create an atmosphere where your reps feel that they can approach you.
 It is far better to discuss decreased motivation early than observing the results of it at month end.

 Consider those moments in your career where you have felt burnout and draw on the strategies you used to offer advice.
 Showing a genuine understanding, that is based on your experience, is a good foundation for bond building in any context and can make the difference in helping your rep get on the road to recovery.

 How long since they attended a sales event?

 Extending the idea of good communication even further, we recommend encouraging your team members to go to sales events to meet new people and talk to experts.
 Positivity is contagious and sometimes the buzz of an industry event can be just the thing to inspire.
 They are also a great way to break up your routine and perfect opportunities to learn new techniques and ideas that can be used back in the office.

-Another option is going to Meetups, which take place all over the world and offer a great opportunity for your team to attend morale boosting social gatherings with their peers.
-In addition, it’s also worth bearing in mind the potential of related online forums and webinars as well as the more traditional conferences and talks.
+It’s also worth bearing in mind the potential of related online forums and webinars as well as the more traditional conferences and talks.